 The 9 Most Beautiful Hotels in Los Angeles

-Art-world movers and shakers will soon descend on Los Angeles for the inaugural edition of Frieze L.A., which opens next week at Paramount Pictures Studios in Hollywood.
-Coinciding with the event are a host of other cultural happenings, such as the Art Los Angeles Contemporary, the experimental Felix L.A., the Desert X biennial exhibition, and Modernism Week in nearby Palm Springs.
+Art-world movers and shakers will soon descend on Los Angeles for the second edition of Frieze L.A., which takes place at Paramount Pictures Studios in Hollywood.
+Coinciding with the event are a host of other cultural happenings, such as the Art Los Angeles Contemporary, the experimental Felix L.A., and Modernism Week in nearby Palm Springs.
 Since there’s clearly no shortage of hotel options in Southern California, we’ve rounded up some of the most beautiful places to stay while you’re in town.

 1. Chateau Marmont